Netflix/vmaf/README.md

 The software package offers a number of ways to interact with the VMAF implementation.

-  - [The C executable `vmaf`](libvmaf/tools/README.md) has a complete algorithm implementation, such that one can easily deploy VMAF in a production environment.
+  - The [C executable `vmaf`](libvmaf/tools/README.md) has a complete algorithm implementation, such that one can easily deploy VMAF in a production environment.
 Additionally, the `vmaf` tool provides a number of auxillary metrics such as PSNR, SSIM and MS-SSIM.
-  - [The C library `libvmaf`](libvmaf/README.md) offers an interface to incorporate VMAF into your C code.
+  - The [C library `libvmaf`](libvmaf/README.md) provides an interface to incorporate VMAF into your C code, and tools to integrate other feature extractors into the library.
-  - [The Python library](resource/doc/VMAF_Python_library.md) offers a full array of wrapper classes and scripts for software testing, VMAF model training and validation, dataset processing, data visualization, etc.
+  - The [Python library](resource/doc/VMAF_Python_library.md) offers a full array of wrapper classes and scripts for software testing, VMAF model training and validation, dataset processing, data visualization, etc.
-  - VMAF is now included as a filter in [FFmpeg](http://ffmpeg.org/) and can be configured using: `./configure --enable-libvmaf`.
+  - VMAF is now included as a filter in FFmpeg, and can be configured using: `./configure --enable-libvmaf`.
 Refer to the [Using VMAF with FFmpeg](resource/doc/ffmpeg.md) page.
-  - [VMAF Dockerfile](Dockerfile) generates a docker image from the [VMAF Python library](resource/doc/VMAF_Python_library.md).
+  - [VMAF Dockerfile](Dockerfile) generates a docker image from the [Python library](resource/doc/VMAF_Python_library.md).
 Refer to [this](resource/doc/docker.md) document for detailed usages.
   - To build VMAF on Windows, follow [this](resource/doc/BuildForWindows.md) instruction.

 ## Datasets